Learn About Iron Deficiency

 How Do I Prevent Iron Deficiency During Pregnancy?

-Women are especially prone to developing iron deficiency anemia while they are of childbearing age, primarily due to blood loss during monthly menstruation.
+Women are especially prone to developing iron deficiency anaemia while they are of childbearing age, primarily due to blood loss during monthly menstruation.

 Even if you are not iron deficient prior to pregnancy, when you become pregnant, your body’s demand for iron will dramatically increase.
 Suddenly you will be building more red blood cells to support your placenta, and the new life growing inside of you (as well as prepare for potential blood loss during childbirth).
-Studies show that severe anemia in mothers has a negative effect on newborns, including premature birth, and low birth weight.
+Studies show that severe anaemia in mothers has a negative effect on newborns, including premature birth, and low birth weight 5.

 Know Your Risk Factors?

-You are at increased risk of developing anemia during a pregnancy if you:
+You are at increased risk of developing anaemia during a pregnancy if you:

 - Have two consecutive pregnancies